artefactual/atom-docs/admin-manual/security/csp-headers.rst

 of web applications.

 Starting in AtoM 2.8, AtoM has built in support for CSP headers when Bootstrap 5 based themes are in use.
-When installing AtoM 2.8 from scratch, there's a pre-configured CSP directive setting in place and CSP headers will be in use by default.
+When installing AtoM 2.8 from scratch, there's a pre-configured CSP directive setting in place which is set to report-only mode by default.
 These default settings serve as a foundation compatible with the upgraded Bootstrap 5 based Dominion theme and can be used as a base for custom themes based on Dominion.